MESMER-group/mesmer/README.md

 Copyright (c) 2021 ETH Zurich, MESMER contributors listed in AUTHORS.

-MESMER is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.
+MESMER is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3  or (at your option) any later version.

 MESMER is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR